cloudfoundry/diego-release/CONTRIBUTING.md

     tests, run the following command from
     the root of diego-release:

-        RUN_SQL_TESTS=true ./scripts/run-unit-tests
+        ./scripts/run-unit-tests

-   This command will run all regular unit tests, as well as BBS and component integration tests where a backing store is required in both etcd-backed, MySQL-backed, and Postgres-backed modes.
+   This command will run all regular unit tests, as well as BBS and component integration tests where a backing store is required in MySQL-backed and Postgres-backed modes.

 ## <a name="deploy-bosh-lite"></a> Deploying Diego to BOSH-Lite